-A look at aspects of the 007’s lifestyle in the books and films.
+A look at aspects of the James Bond lifestyle from the books and films.

 Think of James Bond and a host of things may come to mind.
 It could be exotic locations, luxury hotels and perfect martinis.
 Or maybe fast sports cars, casinos, glamorous women and finally dispatching the villain.

 James Bond clearly lives an exciting life.
-And at the end of the day what’s not to like about Bond’s lifestyle?
+And at the end of the day what’s not to like about the James Bond lifestyle?